hgranthorner/wx_elixir/README.md

 3. Be able to read and write those structs to disk (persistence)

 ## Issues
-- Note should be disabled if a task is not selected.
+- Notes should be disabled if a task is not selected.

 ## Completed Issues
 - Selected text doesn't stay selected after an item is added - instead, the selection index stays the same as the item goes down